 The board of directors is the Nature Trust’s legal authority and is responsible for the organization’s effective governance to ensure its sustainable operations and fulfilment of its mission.
 A Board member acts in a position of trust for the community.
 Each board member has a legal, moral, and fiduciary responsibility to participate in the board function so that the board fulfills its responsibilities and discharges its duties.
 Board members believe in and are committed to our mission, and act responsibly and prudently as its stewards.

-This is an exciting time to get involved with the Nature Trust Board of Directors as the organization has just completed a governance review.
+This is an exciting time to get involved with the Nature Trust Board of Directors.
 We are looking to add members to a variety of our committees to help with conservation, finance, human resources, and fundraising.
 This is a perfect time to use your professional expertise and love for nature to engage a renewed vision and contribute your leadership skills in a meaningful way.

 Specific Expectations of Board Members